Deep Distance Sensitivity Oracles: Experiments

-In line with previous approaches to computing shortest paths using deep learning, we evaluate our method using the \textbf{Mean Relative Error (MRE)} metric.
-Let $\bar{d_{f}}(u, v)$ denote the distance between $u$ and $v$ in $G - \{f\}$.
-After defining the stretch $\alpha(G, s, t, f)$ as
+In line with previous works computing shortest paths with deep learning, we evaluate our method using the \textbf{Mean Relative Error (MRE)} metric.
+Let $\hat{d}_{i, j}$ denote the predicted distance and $d_{i, j}$ denote the actual distance.
+The Relative Error is then given by